Statement of Intent

-If the school has to use reasonable sanctions to punish a child, we expect parents and carers to support the actions of the school.
-If parents and carers have any concerns about the way that their child has been treated, they should initially contact the class teacher.
+If the school has to use reasonable sanctions against a child, we expect parents and carers to support the actions of the school.
+If parents and carers have any concerns about the way that their child has been treated, they should initially contact the class teacher and then the Head teacher.
 If the concern remains, they should informally contact the school governors.
 If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented.

 The governing body has the responsibility of setting down these general guidelines on standards of discipline and behaviour, and of reviewing their effectiveness.
 The governors support the Headteacher in adhering to these guidelines.

 The Headteacher has the day-to-day authority to implement the school’s policy on behaviour and discipline, but governors may give advice to the headteacher about particular disciplinary issues.
 The Headteacher must take this into account when making decisions about matters of behaviour.

 At High Beech, staff acknowledge good behaviour in a variety of ways.
 For example:

 - Children are verbally praised.